flysight/flysight-viewer-qt/README.md

 ## Libraries

+1. FlySight Viewer should be built using Qt 5.5.1.
+Later versions of Qt do not include QWebView, which is used by MapView.
-1. VLC-Qt builds can be found here: https://github.com/vlc-qt/vlc-qt/releases.
+2. VLC-Qt builds can be found here: https://github.com/vlc-qt/vlc-qt/releases.
 For Qt 5.5, use VLC-Qt 1.0.
-2. wwWidgets is located here: http://www.wysota.eu.org/wwwidgets/#download.
+3. wwWidgets is located here: http://www.wysota.eu.org/wwwidgets/#download.
 For Qt 5 compatibility, wwWidgets must be built from source.

 ## Deploying on Mac